sight-hkust/ENGG4930C-Foresee-Summer/README.md

-# Foresee
+# ForeSee
-ForeSee, SUMMER 2020, Hong Kong Eye Health Tracking Application
+ForeSee, SIGHT SCHOLAR SUMMER 2020, Hong Kong Eye Health Tracking Application

 # How to use this project
 This project is structured as follow: